fmanzoor3/predicting-house-prices/README.md

   ![Residuals Distribution](path/to/distribution_of_residuals.png)

 ## Conclusion
-The model successfully predicts house prices in Turkey with reasonable accuracy.
+The model successfully predicts house prices in Türkiye with reasonable accuracy.
 The analysis showed that the most significant predictors of house prices include:
 - The district of the property, with **Kaş** having a substantial positive impact and **Gazipaşa**, **Döşemealtı**, and **Alanya** having significant negative impacts.
 - The presence of **underfloor heating** and the number of **bathrooms**, both of which have strong positive influences on price.
 - Other important features include the presence of **central heating** and **air conditioning** as well as the number of **bedrooms**.